Updated May 2019

 Friends (I HAVE FRIENDS OK) asked me for things to do in Prague, so I created this list.
 Its mostly things that I have done in Prague, not aspiring to be a real guide or anything.

-- If you want to change euros to czk do it in Mcdonalds - buy something small and pay with euros, they will give you back money using the official rate.
+- If you want to change euros to czk do it in Mcdonalds or Lidl or Tesco - buy something small and pay with euros, they will give you back money using the official rate.
 You should not have a problem with paying with Euros in malls and larger chain shops, but in local places or small pubs they might try to give you a bad rate or tell you to fuck off.

 - For navigation you can use Google maps but they don’t have all connections.
 Use IDOS to get around city and country, iOS, Android.

 - Install maps.me for offline maps and download data for Czech Republic. iOS, Android.

 - People walk on the right.
 On escalators you are expected to stand on the right and make space for people walking on the left.